Silver: Rights Aware FAQs

 Do you ever take an award away?

-The Rights Respecting Schools Award is based on nationally agreed standards and uses a system of assessment that looks at all aspects of the school’s life and work.
-Similarly to other inspection processes the accreditation is made on the evidence seen during the assessment visit.
-Individual situations and experiences outside the assessment process cannot, on their own, determine the school’s accreditation as Rights Respecting but we do take concerns seriously.
+The Rights Respecting Schools Award is based on nationally agreed standards and uses a system of accreditation (as explained above) that looks at all aspects of the school’s life and work.
+Similar to other inspection processes, the accreditation is made on the evidence seen during the accreditation visit.
+Individual situations and experiences outside the accreditation process cannot, on their own, determine the school’s accreditation as Rights Respecting but we do take concerns seriously.